agoncal/agoncal-sample-quarkus/README.md

-# Samples - JAX-RS
+# Samples - Quarkus

-## Purpose of this sample
+## Samples

-Several samples about JAX-RS :
+* [01-Configuration](https://antoniogoncalves.org/2019/06/07/configuring-a-quarkus-application/) : Configures a Quarkus application with properties that are injected or passed by system variable

-* 01-Testing : Simple integration test
+* 02-ConfigurationProfile : : Configures a Quarkus application depending on a profile

 # Licensing